naver/splade/README.md

 Requirements can be found in `requirements.txt`. *In order to get the weights, be sure to have git lfs installed.*

-## Main Results on MSMARCO (dev set) and TREC DL 2019 passage ranking
+## Main Results on MS MARCO (dev set) and TREC DL 2019 passage ranking

 - Below is a table of results comparing SPLADE to several competing baselines: